Culinary perspective more important than ever

 Plate earns more honors

 more often than any other publication in the foodservice industry.
-Plate has won seven Jesse H. Neal National Business Journalism Awards from American Business Media and three “Eddie” Awards from Folio magazine.
+Plate has won eight Jesse H. Neal National Business Journalism Awards from American Business Media and three “Eddie” Awards from Folio magazine.

 Past Neal Award-Winners

 Project: Blackbird January 2014